IRUSLAZY/IRUSLAZY/README.md

 - 👋 Hi, I’m @IRUSLAZY
 - 👀 I’m interested in music, weeb stuffs and of course, coding
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning the basics
 - 💞️ I’m looking to collaborate on anything to expand my knowledges
 - 📫 I'm mostly online on facebook so reach me here https://www.facebook.com/ecrep/